GEMS United School, Dubai Sports City – THE REVIEW

 Older students are not benefiting from curricular adaptations to the same extent [as other areas of the curriculum] – and high school students in particular have many missed opportunities.”

 GEMS Bradenton Preparatory Academy Inspection.
 KHDA.
 2017

 If this picture looks bleak, it must be stated that the school’s provision in the Arabic curriculum subjects is improving.
-We saw evidence that, finally, the school is recognising that this is an important an area.
+We saw evidence that today GEMS United School is recognising that this is an important an area.
 It is certainly not adopting, at least any more, the approach of at least one other well-known American school which in practice deliberately refuses to teach any Arabic subjects at all.
-This year, for the first time, the KHDA record that:
+In 2017, for the first time, the KHDA recorded that: